openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/kfob_0_0.md

 ### Group 1: Controlled by button 1 or single clicks of buttons 1 and 3

-This group supports 8 nodes.
+Association group 1 supports 8 nodes.

 ### Group 2: Controlled by button 3 or double clicks of buttons 1 and 3

-This group supports 8 nodes.
+Association group 2 supports 8 nodes.

 ### Group 3: Controlled by button 2 or single clicks of buttons 2 and 4

-This group supports 8 nodes.
+Association group 3 supports 8 nodes.

 ### Group 4: Controlled by button 4 or double clicks of buttons 2 and 4

-This group supports 8 nodes.
+Association group 4 supports 8 nodes.

 ## Technical Information